Workforce Investment Act (WIA)

 Individuals interested in applying for assistance through the Workforce Investment Act are advised to first view our WIA Online Orientation.
 Click here to view the presentation.

-Once you have determined your initial eligibility and have chosen a program of study from our Approved Training Programs & Providers List, you must complete a full registration on the Employ Florida Marketplace AND complete our WIA Eligibility Questionnaire.
+Once you have determined your initial eligibility and have chosen a program of study from our Approved Training Programs & Providers, you must complete a full registration on the Employ Florida Marketplace AND complete our WIA Eligibility Questionnaire.

 Click here to register on the Employ Florida Marketplace